Zaker237/pongenv/README.md

 python3 play.py
 ```

 # Todo

-- [] implement the environement
+- [ ] implement the environment
-- [] optimize the collision check
+- [ ] optimize the collision check
-- [] write docstring for methods and classes
+- [ ] write docstring for methods and classes
-- [] write the tests for the game
+- [ ] write the tests for the game
-- [] write the tests for the environement
+- [ ] write the tests for the environement